-Remember to get a clear comms channel and use privacy codes for this method.
+Remember to get a clear comms channel and use privacy codes for this radio communication method.

 The tricky thing about GMRS is that you need a license to operate a channel legally.
 Okay, you might argue, “Who’s going to be checking licenses when SHTF?!” but you have to be smart.
 Do you really want to be butting heads with the law if they do check for a license?

 If you’re into preparedness, then getting a GMRS license is a must.
 Don’t be lazy—be legal.
 It’s worth it.

 Ham radios are pretty much the communication system used by emergency response services, search and rescue organizations, and other emergency groups.

 It’s the most versatile of all two-way radio systems available to the public.
 Ham radios can cover vast distances, and above all, they can use voice, images, texts, and data to communicate.
 Pretty impressive, huh?